Virginia Tech® home

 Chad A. Hankinson, Political Science

-At CEUTTSS Prof. Hankinson is responsible for - among other things - maintaining the center’s website, promoting events, working with local media, and publishing the montly newsletter.
+At CEUTS Prof. Hankinson is responsible for - among other things - maintaining the center’s website, promoting events, working with local media, and publishing the montly newsletter.
 Please get in touch with him at chadhankinson@vt.edu to explore possibilities for experiential learning, and to discuss promoting the center and its many activities.

 chadhankinson@vt.edu